hashicorp/packer-plugin-hashicups/.github/CONTRIBUTING.md

 2. Small: Try to only make one change per pull request.
 If you found two bugs and want to fix them both, that's _awesome_, but it's still best to submit the fixes as separate pull requests.
-This makes it much easier for reviewers to keep in their heads all the implications of individual code changes, and that means the PR takes less effort and energy to merge.
+This makes it much easier for reviewers to keep in their heads all of the implications of individual code changes, and that means the PR takes less effort and energy to merge.
 In general, the smaller the pull request, the sooner reviewers will be able to make time to review it.